-23. Front Panel Audio Connector
+25. Front Panel Audio Connector

-This motherboard header is used to plug in the audio cable included with most PC chassis.
+This header is used to plug in the audio cable included with most PC chassis.
 This connector is required for audio recording and/or playback via the audio connectors on the chassis.
-This header has a connector that looks similar to the USB2.0 header and uses the standard "HD Audio" jack.
-Some chassis may provide two headers: one labeled HD Audio, and one labeled AC'97; however, an AC'97 cable is not compatible with this header on the Z590 FTW WIFI.
+This header uses the standard "HD Audio" jack.
+Some chassis may provide two headers: one labeled HD Audio, and one labeled AC'97; AC'97 cables are not compatible with this header on the Z590 DARK.